Menu

 Challenge #2

-Our client loved the approach, but they were worried.
+Our client loved the approach, but they started to get cold feet.
 Would older users know how to interact with a toast notification?
 Is it responsive?

 Their concerns were valid, but I knew that users would understand the interaction.
 The animation, affordances and signifiers would teach users how to interact with it.
 We developed the component in an accessible way so users can utilize assistive technology to open and close it.
 Also, users may have used native toast notifications before on their smartphone, so they already have the mental model for it.